 6.2.2 Command-code values

-The messages in Sc interface use the same Command-Code value 306 as User-Data-Request/ User-Data-Answer and 307 as Profile-Update-Request/Profile-Update-Answer defined in 3GPP TS 29.328 [a].
+The messages in Sc interface use the same Command-Code value 306 as User-Data-Request/ User-Data-Answer and 307 as Profile-Update-Request/Profile-Update-Answer defined in 3GPP TS 29.328 [4].

-The Vendor-Specific-Application-Id AVP shall not be listed in this specification since it has been deprecated in the new specification of the Diameter base protocol (IETF RFC 6733 [y]) even it is still listed as a required AVP (an AVP indicated as {AVP}) in the command code format specifications defined in 3GPP TS 29.328 [a].
+The Vendor-Specific-Application-Id AVP shall not be listed in this specification since it has been deprecated in the new specification of the Diameter base protocol (IETF RFC 6733 [3]) even it is still listed as a required AVP (an AVP indicated as {AVP}) in the command code format specifications defined in 3GPP TS 29.328 [4].

-The following Command Codes defined in 3GPP TS 29.328 [a] are reused in this specification:
+The following Command Codes defined in 3GPP TS 29.328 [4] are reused in this specification: